-- 36. Each student will work under the guidance of at least two supervisors appointed by the College.
+36. Each student will work under the guidance of at least two supervisors appointed by the College.
 Supervision continues until the final version of the thesis is submitted.
-There are two types of supervisory arrangement: Principal Supervisor plus Assistant Supervisor (or supervisors if more than one); or Co-Supervisors, one of whom is designated the Lead Supervisor.
-The former option is the usual arrangement, but the latter option may be chosen when it is clear that the student's work involves interdisciplinary research. - 37.
-Schools are responsible for ensuring that all supervisors who are members of University staff (including honorary staff), and staff at Associated Institutions, have attended a supervisor briefing at the University (for example, one delivered by the relevant College or School) within the last five years.
-Schools are also responsible for ensuring that supervisors who are not University staff, honorary University staff, or staff at Associate Institutions, for example staff at other higher education institutions, have either attended a supervisor briefing at the University within the last five years, or undertaken an equivalent training / briefing elsewhere within the same timescale. - 38.
-The Principal/Lead Supervisor must be appointed prior to registration, and the other supervisor should be appointed within two months of the programme start date.
+There are two types of supervisory arrangement: Principal Supervisor

+37. Schools are responsible for ensuring that all supervisors who are members of University staff (including honorary staff), and staff at Associated Institutions, have attended a supervisor briefing at the University (for example, one delivered by the relevant College or School) within the last five years.
+Schools are also responsible for ensuring that supervisors who are not University staff, honorary University staff, or staff at Associate Institutions, for example staff at other higher education institutions, have either attended a supervisor briefing at the University within the last five years, or undertaken an equivalent training / briefing elsewhere within the same timescale.

+38. The Principal/Lead Supervisor must be appointed prior to registration, and the other supervisor should be appointed within two months of the programme start date.
 Schools are responsible for recording supervisors on the student record.

-- 39. The Principal/Lead Supervisor is responsible to the School's Postgraduate Director for the duties set out in the Code of Practice for Supervisors and Research Students, and must be: - a) a salaried member of the academic staff of the University; or - b) a non-academic member of staff employed by the University who has appropriate expertise in research; or - c) an honorary member of staff; or - d) (when the student is studying full time in an Associated Institution) an employee of an Associated Institution. - 40.
-Where the Principal/Lead Supervisor is an employee of an Associated Institution, the Assistant Supervisor(s) must be a University employee.
-A Principal/Lead Supervisor who is an employee of an Associated Institution has exactly the same responsibilities as one working within the University. - 41.
-Students, including those on leave of absence, must maintain frequent contact with their supervisor as and when required and at least twice in each three month period.
+39. The Principal/Lead Supervisor is responsible to the School's Postgraduate Director for the duties set out in the Code of Practice for Supervisors and Research Students, and must be:

+- a) a salaried member of the academic staff of the University; or - b) a non-academic member of staff employed by the University who has appropriate expertise in research; or - c) an honorary member of staff; or - d) (when the student is studying full time in an Associated Institution) an employee of an Associated Institution.

+40. Where the Principal/Lead Supervisor is an employee of an Associated Institution, the Assistant Supervisor(s) must be a University employee.
+A Principal/Lead Supervisor who is an employee of an Associated Institution has exactly the same responsibilities as one working within the University.